|Information about Cashew Processing in India|

 Process Used Cashew Nut Shell as Biomass Fuel

 When CNSL is removed, the deoiled shells are abundantly available as biomass waste.
-The cashew nut shell has calorific value of 4252kcal/kg.
-The shell waste generated in cashew processing is utilized as a substitute to wood fuel by making charcoal with carbonization process.
+The cashew nut shell has a calorific value of 4252kcal/kg.
+The shell waste generated in cashew processing is utilized as a substitute for wood fuel by making charcoal with carbonization process.

-2.Briquetting: the carbonized cashew nut shell is mixed with binder, and then it can be made into briquettes either manually or using machines.
-For the mechanical briquetting, load the mixture directly into the briquetting mould/machine to form uniform-sized cashew nut shell briquettes.
+2.Briquetting: the carbonized cashew nut shell is mixed with a binder, and then it can be made into briquettes either manually or using machines.
+For the mechanical briquetting, load the mixture directly into the briquetting mold/machine to form uniform-sized cashew nut shell briquettes.

 Cashew Apple Processing

 The cashew apple is a kind of soft fruit, rich in nutrients, and contains so much vitamin C. It can be eaten fresh, cooked in curries or fermented into vinegar, as well as an alcoholic drink.
 It is also used to make preserves, chutneys, and jams in India.